User Guide

 SunRez is optimized for fast typists, so most input to SunRez takes the form of commands.
 To execute a command,

-on the keyboard.
+simply type it into the Command Box then press ENTER on the keyboard.
 The result (or an error message) will be

 displayed in the Result Box following a command execution.
 Details about specific commands can be found in the